- Explore Majors & Minors

 - College of Information Sciences and Technology

 - Information about IST internships can be found online.
 Under certain circumstances, DUS students may be eligible to apply for IST internships.
 Contact the Coordinator of Internship Services (104 IST Building, 814-865-4509) for more information.

 - College of the Liberal Arts

 - Information is available through the Liberal Arts Career Enrichment Network in 5 Sparks Building, 814-865-1070.
 You can also access the information at Internships.

 - Eberly College of Science

-The Cooperative Education Program provides an excellent opportunity for Eberly College of Science students to integrate academic study with relevant experience in the workplace, through alternating semesters of work and study.
-Students participating in the co-op program can gain academic credit and valuable work experience related to their major.
-In addition, they are paid by their co-op employers.
-For more information, go to 108 Whitmore Lab or visit the program website.
+The Co-op Program and Internship Program provide excellent opportunities for Eberly College of Science students to integrate academic study with relevant experience in the workplace.
+Students participating in these programs can gain academic credit and valuable work experience related to their major.